Pitino vs Pitino: Dad-son matchup highlights Lobos-Iona game

 The elder Pitino, of course, is no ordinary papa — or head coach for that matter.

-He led both Kentucky and Louisville to national championships and has amassed more than 800 college victories.
+Rick Pitino led both Kentucky and Louisville to national championships and has amassed more than 800 college victories.
 Along the way, he also coached the Boston Celtics and the New York Knicks.
+He was let go from Louisville in 2017 after the men’s basketball program was part of a federal investigation into alleged bribery of recruits.

 Now the Pitinos will be on opposing benches for just the third time.
 Richard Pitino is 0-2 against his father.
 Both losses came when the elder Pitino was coaching Louisville.